lsst-dm/dmtn-294/index.rst

 Because we need to be able to read subimages efficiently, file-level compression is not an option: our only options are FITS image "tile compression" and perhaps lesser-known FITS 4.0's binary table compression.
 Combined with our need to subimage reads over object stores, this already puts us beyond what third-party FITS libraries can do:

-- CFITSIO can do image tile compression, including efficient subimage reads that take advantage of the tile structure, but only on POSIX filesystems (or blocks of contiguous memory that correspond to the on-disk layout).
+- CFITSIO can do image tile compression and binary table compression, including efficient subimage reads that take advantage of the tile structure, but only on POSIX filesystems (or blocks of contiguous memory that correspond to the on-disk layout).
   It can also do subset reads of FITS binary tables, again only on POSIX filesystems.
+  CFITSIO can only permits customization of the quantization used in image tile compression via undocumented internal interfaces (which is what we use in ``afw``).
   This imposes the same limitation on its Python bindings in the ``fitsio`` package.

 - Astropy can do image tile compression with efficient subimage reads on POSIX filesystems, and it can do uncompressed reads (including efficient subimage reads) against both POSIX and object stores via `fsspec`, but it delegates to vendored CFITSIO code for its tile compression code and does not support the combination of these two.
   Astropy cannot do subset reads of FITS binary tables, even on POSIX filesystems.

-- I am not aware of any library that can do FITS binary table compression at all.
+  Astropy also does not provide a way to customize the quantization during lossy compression.

 As a result, I expect us to need to write some low-level code of our own to do subimage reads over object stores, though this is not specific to cell-based coadds: we need this for all of our image data products.
+We also may need new low-level code to write tile-compressed images with custom quantization, since the code we have in ``afw`` for this is not general enough to work with all of the file layouts described here.
 Whether to contribute more general code upstream (probably to Astropy) or focus only on reading the specific files we write ourselves is an important open question; the general solution would be very useful the community, but its scope is unquestionably larger.

-Finally, the WCS of any single cell (or the inner-cell stitched image; they differ only in an integer offset) will be simple and can be exactly represented in FITS headers (unlike the WCSs of our single-epoch images).
+Finally, the WCS of any single cell (or the inner-cell stitched image; they differ only by an integer offset) will be simple and can be exactly represented in FITS headers (unlike the WCSs of our single-epoch images).
 An additional FITS WCS could be used to describe the position of a single-cell image within a larger grid (this is just an integer offset).
 It is highly desirable that any images we store in our FITS files have both to allow third-party FITS readers to fully interpret them.